-The Design subject focuses on the application of design thinking to envisage creative products, services and environments in response to human needs, wants and opportunities.
-Designing is a complex and sophisticated form of problem-solving that uses divergent and convergent thinking strategies that can be practised and improved.
-Designers are separated from the constraints of production processes to allow them to appreciate and exploit new innovative ideas.
+The Design subject focuses on the application of design thinking to envisage creative products, services and environments.
+Designing is a complex and sophisticated form of problem-solving that uses divergent and convergent thinking approaches that can be practised and improved.
+Designers are separated from the constraints of production processes to allow them to appreciate and exploit innovative ideas.